Edw590/F1DP/README.md

 </details>

 ## For developers
+Use **only** [Open Watcom version 2022-02-02 Build](https://github.com/open-watcom/open-watcom-v2/releases/tag/2022-02-02-Build).
+I tried another version (older 2021 version) by chance and the Patcher stopped working.
+No idea why, so in case the newest Watcom doesn't work, just use this version which works just fine.
 ### - Compiling the Installer
 The Installer is compiled with Open Watcom, using the command in `F1DPInstaller/generated_binaries/compile.py` (or a similar one in case I change its name).